ilaiadaya/Projects/README.md

 ### A little about myself

 I'm dedicated to shaping a better tomorrow.
-I have boundless curiosity to learn more and improve how I learn, collaborate with brilliant people and to always stay humble.
+I have boundless curiosity to learn more and improve how I learn, collaborate with brilliant people, and to always stay humble.

 ## See here some of my latest projects.
 Thank you for supporting me!